-Abstract: IMS entails novel business opportunities for pioneering and emerging multimedia services, such as IPTV and VoIP video call applications.
-However, this strong commercial interest on this promising convergent IMS environment is balanced by the lack of efficient user/customercentric network management mechanisms.
+IMS entails novel business opportunities for pioneering and emerging multimedia services, such as IPTV and VoIP video call applications.
+However, this strong commercial interest on this promising convergent IMS environment is balanced by the lack of efficient user/customer-centric network management mechanisms.
 ADAMANTIUM proposes an IMS-compatible Multimedia Content Management System (MCMS) focused on performing dynamic cross layer adaptations for optimization of the user experience in terms of perceptual quality for media services.
 This multimodal management system will be applied in an integrated and coherent way along all the network layers and delivery-chain nodes based on a user/customer-centric approach rather than a typical engineering one.

-Keywords: IMS management system, PQoS concept
+Keywords: IMS, PQoS, VoIP, IPTV, Video.

-1. INTRODUCTION
+1. Introduction

 Fixed/mobile convergence is a massive trend that requires adequate network and service infrastructures.
-One of the visions of this trend is that services will be sold in a consumer mass market based on the provision of content at a requested quality, exploiting the Perceived Quality of Service (PQoS) concept (Koumaras, et al., 2007a).
-The evaluation of the PQoS for media content that have variable bandwidth demands, will provide a user with a range of potential choices covering for example the possibilities of low, medium or high quality levels, indication of service availability and costs.
-However, the IMS infrastructure (Poikselka, et al., 2006; Camarillo and Garcia-Martin, 2004) -the most promising platform for the convergence- currently does not consider any Perceived QoS-aware management mechanism within its service provision management system, eliminating its traffic policies to the UMTS SBLP, which is a typical traffic differentiation mechanism that classifies the service bearers to different classes with specific QoS constraints.
-In this brewing environment, ADAMANTIUM project, going beyond the current state-of-the-art and paving the way to the future interaction between Multimedia Services and IMS, proposes an extension of the IMS management capabilities PQoS-aware mechanisms. specifically, it is introduced the concept of POoS awareness into the current IMS management system, towards which the whole traffic engineering is not performed abruptly, but with scope the PQoS optimization at the user terminal.
+One of the visions of this trend is that services will be sold in a consumer mass market based on the provision of content at a requested quality, exploiting the Perceived Quality of Service (PQoS) concept [1].
+The evaluation of the PQoS for multimedia content that have variable bandwidth demands, will provide a user with a range of potential choices covering for example the possibilities of low, medium or high quality levels, indication of service availability and costs.
+However, the IMS infrastructure [2-3] -the most promising platform for the convergence- currently does not consider any Perceived QoS-aware management mechanism within its service provision management system, eliminating its traffic policies to the UMTS SBLP, which is a typical traffic differentiation mechanism that classifies the service bearers to different classes with specific QoS constraints.

-More specifically ADAMANTIUM proposes an compatible PQoS-aware multimedia content management system, which in case of possible distorted playback of the multimedia service at the users terminal, will be able to dynamically and in real time adapt the various NQoS parameters across the layers (i.e. service, network and link) of the network delivery chain generation. (i.e. service delivery consumption) with scope the optimization/maximization of the delivered PQoS level and as such not interfering with the end-user experience of the content being consumed (Koumaras, et al., 2006b).
+In this brewing environment, ADAMANTIUM project, going beyond the current state-ofthe-art and paving the way to the future interaction between Multimedia Services and IMS, proposes an extension of the IMS management capabilities through PQoS-aware mechanisms.
+More specifically, it is introduced the concept of PQoS awareness into the current IMS management system, towards which the whole traffic engineering is not performed abruptly, but with scope the PQoS optimization at the user terminal.
+More specifically ADAMANTIUM proposes an IMS compatible PQoS-aware multimedia content management system, which in case of possible distorted playback of the multimedia service at the users terminal, will be able to dynamically and in real time adapt the various NQoS parameters across the layers (i.e. service, network and link) of the network delivery chain (i.e. service generation, delivery and consumption) with scope the optimization/maximization of the delivered PQoS level and as such not interfering with the end-user experience of the content being consumed [4].
 Moreover, the proposed management system does not only improves abruptly the delivered PQoS level but it performs a sophisticated reallocation of the occupied resources in order to keep the total traffic of the bearer constant, indicating that the proposed management system uses more efficiently the already utilized resources, without requesting/spending more resources in order to perform the PQoS optimization.

-Hence, the marketing perspectives of the ADMAANTIUM MCMS are multidimensional creating new and sustainable market opportunities based on converged business models between the telecom, the content and the consumer industries user experience in terms of perceptual constraints without any extra cost or charge.
-Therefore, ADAMANTIUM adds value to the promotion of the emerging multimedia services over an error prone environment, reassuring a cost-effective and perceptually acceptable service reception.
+Hence, the marketing perspectives of the ADMAANTIUM MCMS are multidimensional creating new and sustainable market opportunities based on converged business models between the telecom, the content and the consumer industries.

 From the operator's aspect, ADAMANTIUM manages more efficiently the allocated resources to the adapted services without altering the total service/bearer bit rate, providing therefore an optimal trade-off between service quality provision and resource consumption.
-From the customer's perspective, which pays for gaining access to a specific media service, ADAMANTIUM enhances and maximizes the